SuaMusica/stac/website/docs/actions/navigate.md

 ### NavigationStyle

-The `NavigationStyle` enum defines the different styles of navigation that can be used in the Mirai Navigate Action.
+The `NavigationStyle` enum defines the different styles of navigation that can be used in the Stac Navigate Action.

 | Value                   | Description                                               |
 |-------------------------|-----------------------------------------------------------|